subho406/AReLiT_LRA/README.md

 Figure 1:  Visual summary of the LRU architecture (taken from the LRU paper).
 </p>

-Its goal is to provide a concise code base for running a recurrent neural network made of LRUs on the different benchmarks (and more) used in the paper.
-The LRU layer builds upon existing work on deep state space models, so does this repository.
-It is adapted from the [S5 repository](https://github.com/lindermanlab/S5), which was itself adapted from a [JAX implementation](https://github.com/srush/annotated-s4) of S4 by Rush and Karamcheti.
+The goal of this project is to provide a concise codebase that contains everything needed to run a recurrent neural network made of LRUs on various benchmarks.
+The LRU layer builds upon existing work on deep state space models, and so does this repository.
+It is adapted from the [S5 repository](https://github.com/lindermanlab/S5), which was itself derived from a [JAX implementation](https://github.com/srush/annotated-s4) of S4 by Rush and Karamcheti.
 The implementation of the LRU layer is an adaptation of the pseudo code provided in the paper.
-Note that we here follow the same design choices as the ones made in the LRU paper.
-For additional design choices (e.g. on type of nonlinear processing in a layer), we refer to the S5 code base.
+Note that we follow the same design choices as the ones made in the LRU paper.
+For additional design choices (e.g. on type of nonlinear processing in a layer), we refer to the S5 codebase.

 ## Requirements & Installation

 To run the code on your own machine, run `pip install -r requirements.txt`.
-The GPU installation of JAX can be tricky, further instructions are available on how to install [here](https://github.com/google/jax#installation).
-PyTorch also needs to be installed separately because of interference issues with jax: install the cpu version of pytorch from [this page](https://pytorch.org/get-started/locally/).
+The GPU installation of JAX can be tricky; further instructions are available on how to install it [here](https://github.com/google/jax#installation).
+PyTorch also needs to be installed separately because of interference issues with jax: install the CPU version of pytorch from [this page](https://pytorch.org/get-started/locally/).

 ### Data Download

-Downloading the raw data is done differently for each dataset.
+Downloading the raw data differs for each dataset.
 The following datasets require no action:

 - Text (IMDb)
 - Image (Cifar black & white)